-The implementation of the Program Expansion alternative would have a minor to moderate beneficial economic impacts.
+The implementation of the Program Expansion alternative would have minor to moderate beneficial economic impacts.
 When this impact is considered together with other ongoing and planned projects in the study area, this could result in a minor long-term beneficial cumulative impact to socioeconomic resources, with impacts limited to businesses in the downtown area.
+Businesses near the Memorial could experience minor, adverse cumulative impacts due to changes in traffic patterns and on-street parking with the potential closing of Memorial Drive and other development projects in the downtown area.

 Management of the Memorial under the Program Expansion alternative would focus on increasing programming, facilities, and partnerships.
 The Memorial would continue to be a major attraction for visitors coming to the St. Louis area, and its appeal to local residents and visitors would increase with the additional programming and elements of this alternative.
 Visitation to the Memorial would have a long-term beneficial economic impact on the St. Louis metropolitan area due to visitor spending and expenditures associated with operations at the Memorial, although the precise impact cannot be determined.
 Cumulative impacts from other projects and planning activities have the potential to increase visitation to the Memorial and the downtown, which would have a minor beneficial impact on downtown retailers and businesses.
+Businesses near the Memorial could experience minor, adverse impacts due to changes in traffic patterns and on-street parking with the potential closing of Memorial Drive.
+Purchase of lands for park expansion in East St. Louis could have a minor, adverse fiscal impact to local government taxing entities.

-Implementation of the Program Expansion alternative might lead to substantial changes in land use upon the Memorial grounds.
-This could include the expansion of facilities as a result of the design competition, the potential off-site relocation of the maintenance facility, development of barrier-free entrances, improvements in streetscapes surrounding the Memorial, and changes in visitor parking.
-The impacts of new, moved, or rehabilitated facilities as a result of the design competition are indeterminate, as the impacts might be both beneficial and adverse.
-However, development of new facilities on the surface would negatively impact existing green space with the loss of portions of the Saarinen-Kiley design.
+Implementation of the Program Expansion alternative might lead to changes in land use upon the Memorial grounds.
+This could include the expansion of facilities as a result of the design competition, development of barrier-free entrances, improvements in streetscapes surrounding the Memorial, and changes in visitor parking.
+The impacts of new or rehabilitated facilities as a result of the design competition are indeterminate, as the impacts might be both beneficial and adverse.

-The National Park Service has current authorization to expand the boundaries of the Memorial to include 50 acres in East St. Louis.
+The National Park Service has current authorization to expand the boundaries of the Memorial to include 100 acres in East St. Louis.
 This could have a long-term beneficial impact to land use as changes in management would alter land use in East St. Louis to be compatible with adjacent land uses (Metro Parks) as well as the Memorial on the west side of the Mississippi River.

 The cumulative impacts on land use under this alternative are indeterminate.
-Development of new facilities at the Memorial might have positive or negative impacts on the surrounding land uses depending on their compatibility with the existing urban environment.
+Development of new facilities at the Memorial might have beneficial or adverse impacts on the surrounding land uses depending on their compatibility with the existing urban environment.
 For instance, increased development at the Memorial might influence the further redevelopment of adjacent areas such as Chouteau's Landing and bring more visitors to Laclede's Landing and other parts of downtown.
 Improvements in connectivity and streetscapes could be expected to have a beneficial impact on surrounding land uses.

-The Program Expansion alternative would have both beneficial and adverse impacts on land use.
+The Program Expansion alternative could have both beneficial and adverse impacts on land use.
 The alternative would implement various changes in land use including development of new facilities, improvements in connectivity with downtown St. Louis, and changes in management of the East St. Louis addition.
-While improvements to streetscapes and connectivity with local neighborhoods would have long-term beneficial impacts on land use within and immediately outside the Memorial, development of new facilities could lead to long-term adverse impacts to green spaces within the Memorial.
-Changes in management in the East St. Louis addition would have long-term beneficial impact on local land use.
+Improvements to streetscapes and connectivity with local neighborhoods would have long-term beneficial impacts on land use within and immediately outside the Memorial.
+Changes in management in the East St. Louis addition would have long-term beneficial impacts on local land use.